KDE/digikam-doc/main_window/people_view.rst

     .. note::

-        Instead of clicking on **Add a Face Tag** icon you can draw a face region while holding :kbd:`Ctrl` key.
+        Instead of clicking on **Add A Face Tag** icon you can draw a face region while holding :kbd:`Ctrl` key.

     The **Preview Mode** context menu include also two other options to use during manual face tagging:

-        - **Scan for Faces**: this option will call the face detection algorithm to set face areas automatically over the image.
+        - **Scan For Faces**: this option will call the face detection algorithm to set face areas automatically over the image.
 The faces are assigned by default to **Unknown** in the database.
 The last used **Faces Detection** settings will configure the process.
 If faces are found, you can edit manually the face name as explained previously.

         - **Show Face Tags**: this show the face areas visible and switch automatically in edit mode when mouse move over the areas.